National Statistical Institute

 From the production side, GDP at market prices is calculated as a sum of the gross value added at basic prices for the economy as a whole and the adjustments.
 The latter includes net taxes on products, non-deductible VAT and import duties.

-Gross output (at basic prices) is the value of goods and services produced as a result of the production activity of resident units in three months.
+Gross output (at basic prices) is the value of goods and services produced as a result of the production activity of resident units in annual period.
 It can be a market and non-market.

 Market is the output that is sold or realized otherwise market or is intended for sale or exchange in future periods at prices significantly affect the market demand and supply and cover the costs of producing goods and services.
 This output is calculated as the sum of: